 Installing Wall Mounted Panels

 These are typically installed as solar panel modules on a south-facing wall.
-If you don’t install these on a south-facing wall, you are likely to face troubles while generating electricity.
-This is because the wall mounted systems already have a few drawbacks because of their slight slope.
+If you don’t install these on a south-facing wall, you will likely face trouble generating electricity.
+The wall-mounted systems already have a few drawbacks because of their slight slope.

-To maximize energy absorption, you need to make sure to install the wall mounted systems strategically.
-A few ways in which you can do this is by placing the solar panels directly parallel to the wall, tilt them away from the wall or overhang it.
+To maximise energy absorption, you need to make sure to install the wall-mounted systems strategically.
+You can do this by placing the solar panels directly parallel to the wall, tilting them away from the wall or overhanging them.

-The natural slope of wall mounted solar panels requires special mounting hardware to ensure its security.
-They aren’t as easy to install as roof mounted solar panels that lay flat.
-Securing wall mounted ones are crucial to avoid accidents and mishaps.
+The natural slope of wall-mounted solar panels requires special mounting hardware to ensure security.
+They aren’t as easy to install as roof-mounted solar panels that lay flat.
+Securing wall-mounted ones is crucial to avoid accidents and mishaps.

 Precautions

 If you cannot drill a hole into a wall, you can ask the technicians to install it using planks instead.
 However, make sure you check with the UK Government regulations first.
-They might allow it in some areas while a few regions may be disbarred from it.
+They might allow it in some areas, while a few regions may be disbarred.

 Wall Mounted Solar Panels Electricity Production vs Roof Mounted Solar Panels

-Some individuals say that wall mounted solar systems produce less electricity in comparison to roof mounted ones.
-However, this mostly depends on the time of the year and where you’re located.
+Some say that wall-mounted solar systems produce less electricity than roof-mounted ones.
+However, this mostly depends on the time of the year and your location.

-Therefore, during the summertime, ground mounted solar panels and roof mounted ones generate more electricity due to the sunlight directly hitting their slightly sloped panels as compared to the high slope ones of a wall mounted panel system.
+Therefore, during the summertime, ground-mounted solar panels and roof-mounted ones generate more electricity due to the sunlight directly hitting their slightly sloped panels than the high slope ones of a wall-mounted panel system.

 Maintenance of Wall Mounted Solar Panels

-In comparison to the ground mounted solar panels and the roof mounted ones, the maintenance of the wall mounted system is easier.
-If you’re worried about dirt, snow, and other impurities building upon the panel system, then worry not.
+Compared to the ground-mounted solar panels and the roof-mounted ones, the maintenance of the wall-mounted system is easier.
+Worry not if you’re worried about dirt, snow, and other impurities building upon the panel system.

 Most often, the rain washes everything away.
-If you’re not getting any rain, then the vertically high slope of the wall mounted systems will avoid anything piling up due to gravity.
+If you’re not getting any rain, then the vertically high slope of the wall-mounted systems will prevent anything from piling up due to gravity.

-Their maintenance also doesn’t require you to climb up a roof as it does with roof mounted panels.
-This can be difficult for many people, and wall mounted solar panels are usually very easy to reach.
+Their maintenance also doesn’t require you to climb up a roof as it does with roof-mounted panels.
+This can be difficult for many people, and wall-mounted solar panels are usually easy to reach.

 A Drawback to Its Maintenance

-One major drawback to the wall mounted panels’ maintenance is replacing or fixing.
-If your solar panels break down and require fixing or replacing, it can be difficult.
-It is because a group of professional individuals will need to construct scaffolding from the top.
-You shouldn’t try this step on your own since it’s a bit too technical for most individuals.
+Replacing or fixing is a major drawback to the wall-mounted panels’ maintenance.
+It can be not easy if your solar panels break down and require fixing or replacing.
+This is because professional individuals must construct scaffolding from the top.
+You shouldn’t try this step alone since it’s too technical for most individuals.

-The cost of wall mounted solar panels will be considerably high due to the specific mounting equipment it requires.
+The cost of wall-mounted solar panels will be considerably high due to the specific mounting equipment required.
 There are many safety concerns associated with installing solar panels, and because of this, you should expect high installation costs.

 Factors Deciding Your Cost